cesanta/mongoose-os-docs/quickstart/ide.md

 ![](images/ide.png)

+## Code autocompletion

-There is C/C++ and JavaScript autocompletion support that makes writing Mongoose OS code a better experience:
+There is C/C++ and JavaScript autocompletion support that makes writing Mongoose OS code a better experience.
+The autocompletions are made by scanning Mongoose OS core code, and all contributed libraries.

 ![](images/ide_autocomplete.gif)